-The Committee has retained FPL Associates, L.P. ("FPL") as its independent compensation consulting firm to advise the Committee with respect to the compensation of our named executive officers and the compensation of our directors.
-FPL has been engaged to provide the Committee with relevant data concerning the marketplace, benchmarking against our peer group and FPL's own independent analysis and recommendations concerning executive compensation and was paid approximately \$85,000 for these services in 2020.
-At the direction of the Nominating and Corporate Governance Committee of the Board, the Company also engaged affiliates of FPL to assist the Company and the Board of Directors in developing talent assessment and development programs, and to assist the Nominating and Corporate Governance Committee in identifying potential candidates to the Board of Directors.
-The Company paid affiliates of FPL approximately \$16,640 for these additional services in 2020.
-The Committee does not believe the additional services provided by affiliates of FPL create any conflict of interest.
+The Committee has retained Ferguson Partners Consulting L.P. (formerly known as FPL Associates L.P.) ("FPC") as its independent compensation consulting firm to advise the Committee with respect to the compensation of our named executive officers and the compensation of our directors.
+FPC has been engaged to provide the Committee with relevant data concerning the marketplace, benchmarking against our peer group and FPC's own independent analysis and recommendations concerning executive compensation.
+FPC did not provide any other consulting services to the Company in 2021.